N0SO/DirArch/README.md

                         Specifies the destination directory for the files.

 %To Do List: (updated 2018-12-08)
-1. Add check to verify the destination path exists.
-2. Add functionality to create directory structure YYYY/MM/DD/ if it does not already exist.
-3. Beef up error handling for cases when file copy fails.
+1. Beef up error handling for cases when file copy fails.
-4. Add functionality to delete the local files (from the inpath) once successfully copied.
+2. Add functionality to delete the local files (from the inpath) once successfully copied.

 %changelog